 Panauti, Khopasi & Baithali

-Balthali has been the new destination for local and international tourists for the past few years.
-The place lies in the eastern part of Kathmandu, 42 Km from the city.
-The regular bus from the bus station leaves in an hour, which stops at its last destination, Panauti bazaar.
-People believe that Panauti lies on one single rock.
-The Newar people populate the town.
-Similarly, temples, monuments, community shelters can be seen everywhere.
-The vast courtyards and the remnants of the ancient Durbar square can be seen still in the centre of the town.
-If someone waits for a while, they can also get a bus to Khopasi, the starting point for the hike to Balthali.
-Panauti, Khopasi & Baithali is the blog for those who want to dig deep into the hidden valleys of Nepal.
+Balthali has become a popular destination for both local and international tourists in recent years.
+Located in the eastern part of Kathmandu, it is approximately 42 km from the city.
+Regular buses depart from the bus station every hour, with the final stop being Panauti Bazaar.
+Locals believe that Panauti lies on a single massive rock.
+The town is predominantly inhabited by the Newar people.
+Temples, monuments, and community shelters are scattered throughout the area.
+In the centre of town, the vast courtyards and remnants of the ancient Durbar Square can still be seen.
+Those who wait for a while can catch a bus to Khopasi, the starting point for the hike to Balthali.
+This blog is perfect for those who want to explore the hidden valleys of Nepal deeply.

 More Information

-Furthermore, the major attraction of the Balthali village is a typical Tamang village, Dada Gaun, where a Buddhist Community lives.
-Here people and animals live together side by side.
-The walk to Pada Gaun, which lies in 2100, is beneficial for where the spectacular views of the whole Himalayan range to the north and the beautiful green forest of Mahabharat are seen.
+The major attraction of Balthali village is the typical Tamang village of Dada Gaun, home to a Buddhist community where people and animals live harmoniously side by side.
+The walk to Pada Gaun, situated at an altitude of 2100 meters, rewards visitors with spectacular views of the entire Himalayan range to the north and the lush green forests of the Mahabharat range.

-In the end, Duke Nepal Adventure highly recommends visiting this place for a short trip and relaxation.
+In conclusion, Duke Nepal Adventure highly recommends visiting this serene place for a short trip and relaxation.

 Duke Nepal Adventure | Kathmandu